Bulgarian Bombshell Yanita Yancheva Flaunts Killer Abs In Crop Top & Undies

 IS IT OK TO SAY “I’M PROUD OF MYSELF?” ✖️➕✖️ @bodyengineers Yes ❤️ But, it’s important to remember that only we can fully know the journey we’ve been on, whether that be personal, professional or otherwise.
 Only we can know just how hard things might have been or what it took to overcome a challenge.
 So really, in a way, we are the only ones who can be truly proud of our efforts – because we are the only ones who know our experiences intimately in a way that nobody else can, no matter how much we share or explore with others!
 Are you persisting with something that is really difficult, putting one foot in front of the other..?
 Please, be proud of yourself!???????????? #swimsuit #mydesign #summerbody @bodyengineerswomen (top S, bottom XS)

-Yanita said the the secret to her world-famous booty was doing a lot of squats.
+Yanita said the secret to her world-famous booty was doing a lot of squats.

 “Squats and deadlifts are my two favorite exercises.
 I like incorporating different types of lunges and jumps; I feel these are essential,” she said.